pascalaldo/automlst-simplified-wrapper/README.md

 Automatic Multi-Locus Species Tree (autoMLST) Overview
 ====================================================
 autoMLST is a webserver and analysis pipeline for constructing species phylogenies from genomic data.
 The pipeline scans for conserved single copy housekeeping genes, selects comparable genomes in the database, and builds a phylogeny using either a concatenated gene matrix or coalescent tree method.

+**This is not the official `automlst` repository, and is not currently maintained.**

-For full instructions see [autoMLST on bitbucket](https://bitbucket.org/ziemertlab/automlst/src/master/).
+For full instructions and the official repository see [autoMLST on bitbucket](https://bitbucket.org/ziemertlab/automlst/src/master/).

 Simplified wrapper instructions
 -------------------------------